 It’s beneficial to document steps for repetitive processes, even for the most mundane tasks.
 As a small business owner, and working in an office in my previous work life, I appreciate the need for documenting processes.
 It takes less time to review a document to perform a task, than it does to correct a mistake.

-In my quest to help you increase your productivity, I designed some processes, or guides, for tasks we perform in our daily activities.
-They are called ‘Steps to Success Guides’.
+In my quest to help you increase your productivity, I designed some digital processes, or guides, for tasks we perform in our daily activities.
+You can print them, or simply store them on your phone to access them quickly when you need them.
+They have been updated with a fresh look and I will be adding others in the future.
 You can find them on the products page on the SOS website.

 Take a look and let me know what you think!